ccamel/awesome-ccamel/README.md

 - [BLAKE3-team/BLAKE3](https://github.com/BLAKE3-team/BLAKE3) - the official Rust and C implementations of the BLAKE3 cryptographic hash function
 - [kelindar/bitmap](https://github.com/kelindar/bitmap) - Simple dense bitmap index in Go with binary operators
-- [lukechampine/blake3](https://github.com/lukechampine/blake3) - A pure-Go implementation of the BLAKE3 cryptographic hash function
+- [lukechampine/blake3](https://github.com/lukechampine/blake3) - An AVX-512 accelerated implementation of the BLAKE3 cryptographic hash function
 - [vxunderground/MalwareSourceCode](https://github.com/vxunderground/MalwareSourceCode) - Collection of malware source code for a variety of platforms in an array of different programming languages.

 ## Astro